 A free online business name generator may not help you here.
-You need the services of business naming companies to help you with the extensive research.
+You need the services of a business naming company to help you with the extensive research.

 We have a history of helping our customers come up with catchy business names that have helped them grow and gain popularity within a short time.
 Check out our portfolio for businesses we’ve worked with and helped to pick great business and product names.

 Testing Out Your New Business Names

 Once we’ve picked out a few names, we test them out.
 The business naming process isn’t complete until we’ve tested out your name with your target audience.